7. Publishing: What's Up? What's Down? What's Ahead? (PANEL)

 at Humber College Lakeshore Campus

-Artwork by CANSCAIP Members and Friends will be on exhibit at our Paging Imagination Art Show at Humber College Lakeshore Campus (venue of our Packaging Your Imagination conference) in the L Space Gallery from November 10 to 20.
+Artwork by CANSCAIP Members and Friends will be on exhibit at our Paging Imagination Art Show at Humber College Lakeshore Campus (venue of our PYI conference) in the L Space Gallery from November 10 to 20, Monday to Friday from 10:00 to 5:00.
 The show will be open to the public and the Humber community.

-The L Space Gallery will also be open all day on Saturday, November 14 so the artwork can be enjoyed by Packaging Your Imagination attendees.
+The L Space Gallery will be open on Saturday, November 14 so PYI attendees can enjoy the art.

 Art is a meaningful, lasting, one-of-a-kind gift, for yourself, or for your family and friends.
 Some of the illustrations at the show will be for sale – you might just see a work of art that you can’t live without – so remember to bring your cheque book to PYI!